Noksek2/ImageCompressor/README.md

 - Image resizing (by ratio or custom dimensions).
 - Message output options: Show All, Show Errors Only, Show None.

-## HOW TO USE
-1. set option (format, rotation degree ..)
-2. or Image size (ex; ratio:100%, set owner size(100x50))
-3. If you don't want to make /res dir, then checkout the button.
-(Warning : If a file conflict occurs, the operation is aborted.)
-4. select path or drag files
-5. enjoy or reporting any bug plz

 ## Details